-For quality assurance, provide the project engineer and the region's Marking Section evidence of manufacturer training in the proper placement and installation of the grooved wet reflective epoxy.
+For quality assurance, provide the engineer and the region's Marking Section evidence of manufacturer training in the proper placement and installation of the grooved wet reflective epoxy.

-Plane the grooved lines in accordance with details in the plan.
+Plane the grooved lines according to details in the plan.
 Use grooving equipment with a free-floating, independent cutting or grinding head.
 Plane a minimum number of passes to create a smooth groove.
 Remove lane line and center line pavement markings during the grooving process.